Losant/losant-docs/docs/workflows/logic/mutate.md

 ### The Move Rule

 The move rule allows the moving of an existing value at a path in the payload to a new path in the payload.
 There are two configuration properties, the source path and the destination path.
-The source path is a JSON path which defines what field should be the source of the value to move.
-The destination path is a JSON path that defines where to place the moved value.
+The source path is a [payload path](/workflows/accessing-payload-data/#payload-paths) defining what field should be the source of the value to move.
+The destination path is also a [payload path](/workflows/accessing-payload-data/#payload-paths), which defines where to place the moved value.

 ![Mutate Node Move Rule](/images/workflows/logic/mutate-node-move-rule.png "Mutate Node Move Rule")